 Prong Durability and Stone Retention

 Prongs must resist both wear (gradual material loss) and deformation (bending under impact).
 Minimum hardness of 100–120 HV is recommended for reliable prong settings.
-This explains why 24K gold (25–30 HV) is unsuitable for prong settings, while 14K and 18K alloys provide adequate security.
+This explains why 24K gold (25–30 HV) is unsuitable for prong settings, while 14K and 18K alloys provide adequate security for diamond and gemstone settings.

 Surface Finish Retention Over Time